 - Great for kayaks and canoes

-If you want to feel more secure and stable while you are kayaking, the Meter Star kayak floats are an excellent investment.
-These outriggers will help stabilize your kayak in choppy water or when you are trying to reel in big fish.
+If you want to feel more secure and stable while kayaking, the Meter Star kayak floats are an excellent investment.
+These outriggers will help stabilize your kayak in choppy water or when trying to reel in big fish.

 The customer reviews on this product are hit or miss.
-Some people have indicated the outrigger doesn’t come with any instructions on how to install them.
+Some people have indicated the outrigger doesn’t have instructions on how to install them.
 Most folks who left reviews say the floats work great.

 Comes with four repair patches